LCP Exam Information:

 The LCP exam is given over a two-day period and tests on three required sections: general law (state court structure, including jurisdiction, and duties of those officials who work inside the court system, etc.); civil procedure, which is much broader in Louisiana than litigation only, although it includes litigation; and Louisiana legal ethics.
 In addition to the required sections, applicants are required to choose four substantive law topics on which to be tested from a list of eight: property; wills/probate/successions/trusts; criminal law and procedure; evidence; torts; family law; obligations (contracts); and business organizations.

-To qualify to take the examination you must be a Certified Paralegal (CP) whose credential is current at the time of taking the examination.
+To qualify to take the LCP examination you must be a CP/CLA or ACP whose credential is current at the time of taking the LCP examination.

 Continuing education is important in the legal field.
 The LCP is granted to individuals for a period of five years, and if the Louisiana Certified Paralegal submits proof of continuing legal education in accordance with the requirements, certification is renewed for a five-year period, and the process begins again.